stijnvermeeren/tijdloze-musicbrainz/README.md

 Create a replication of Musicbrainz database, following the instructions from the [musicbrainz-docker](https://github.com/metabrainz/musicbrainz-docker) repository.

 We recommend executing these steps on a Virtual machine.
-For example, on AWS, you could launch an Ubuntu Linux `t2.large` EC2 instance with a 100 GB root volume (cost: ca. 0.12 USD per hour).
+For example, on AWS, you could launch a `t2.medium` EC2 instance with Ubuntu Linux 24.04 with a 100 GB root volume (cost: ca. 0.7 USD per hour).

 Below is a summary of the minimal required steps.
 More details and other options can be found in the README of the [musicbrainz-docker](https://github.com/metabrainz/musicbrainz-docker) repository.